soulfeelings/ui_for_jira_plugin/README.md

 ~~5.
 Make as in design~~ - i need to make responsive design

-6. Make change camera view when change category
+~~6.
+Make change camera view when change category~~

+7. add all photos for categories - IN PROGRESS

-7. Integrate with jira in dev mode
+8. Integrate with jira in dev mode - IN PROGRESS

-8. add all photos for categories
+8.1 Go through jira tutorials https://developer.atlassian.com/platform/forge/build-a-hello-world-app-in-jira/.

-9. Make to see all characters from your project
+9. Make to see all characters from your project.

-9.1 Make to see concrete user character
+9.1 Make to see concrete user character.

 10. Make registration for all team members in jira when plugin is installed